Baking Soda

 Controlling the Reaction

 Want more fizz?
-Use more vinegar.
+On the flip side, use more vinegar.
+The ratio matters.
 Need a slower reaction?
-Practically speaking, add vinegar gradually.
-The ratio matters.
-Practically speaking, a general rule of thumb: one tablespoon of baking soda to two tablespoons of vinegar gives a solid reaction.
+For cleaning, you might want more acid.
+Day to day, a general rule of thumb: one tablespoon of baking soda to two tablespoons of vinegar gives a solid reaction.
 But adjust based on your goal.
-But for cleaning, you might want more acid.
+Worth adding: add vinegar gradually.
 For baking, you need precise ratios.

 Common Mistakes / What Most People Get Wrong

 Here's where things go sideways.
 First, people assume the reaction is explosive.
+It's not.
 It's vigorous but controlled.
-Because of that, it's not.
-Worth adding: second, they think more is better.
+Also, second, they think more is better.
 Dumping a cup of baking soda into a sink won't make it work faster — it'll just leave gritty residue.

 Third, they ignore the temperature factor.
-Warm vinegar reacts faster than cold.
-Fourth, they don't account for surface area.
 Crushed baking soda reacts quicker than whole powder.
-Practically speaking, finally, they expect lasting results from temporary reactions.
+Finally, they expect lasting results from temporary reactions.
+That's why fourth, they don't account for surface area.
+In real terms, warm vinegar reacts faster than cold.
 This combo works well for immediate tasks, but it won't dissolve a major clog permanently.

 Practical Tips / What Actually Works